oracle/docker-images/OracleWebLogic/README.md

 ## Building a sample Docker Image of WebLogic Domain
 To try a sample of a WebLogic image with a domain configured, follow the steps below:

-  1. Make sure you have **oracle/weblogic:12.1.3-dev** image built.
+  1. Make sure you have **oracle/weblogic:12.2.1-developer** image built.
 If not go into **dockerfiles** and call

-        sudo sh buildDockerImage.sh -v 12.1.3 -d
+        $ sh buildDockerImage.sh -v 12.2.1 -d

-  2. Go to folder **samples/1213-domain**
+  2. Go to folder **samples/1221-domain**
   3. Run the following command:

-        sudo docker build -t samplewls:12.1.3 .
+        $ docker build -t samplewls:12.2.1 .

   4. Make sure you now have this image in place with

-        sudo docker images
+        $ docker images

-Note: To create a WebLogic 12cR2 Domain image and run containers follow the same steps as for WebLogic 12.1.3

 ### Running WebLogic AdminServer
-To start the WebLogic AdminServer, you can simply call **docker run -d samplewls:12.1.3** command.
-The samples Dockerfiles define **startWebLogic.sh** as the default CMD.
+To start the WebLogic AdminServer, you can simply call **docker run -d samplewls:12.2.1** command.
+The sample Dockerfile defines **startWebLogic.sh** as the default CMD.

-    $ sudo docker run -d --name=wlsadmin samplewls:12.1.3
+    $ docker run -d --name=wlsadmin -p 8001:8001 samplewls:12.2.1
-    $ sudo docker inspect --format '{{ .NetworkSettings.IPAddress }}' wlsadmin
-    172.17.0.27

-Now you can access the AdminServer Web Console at [http://172.17.0.27:8001/console](http://172.17.0.27:8001/console).
-You can also access it locally if you bind port **8001** to your host, with **-p 8001:8001**.
+Now you can access the AdminServer Web Console at [http://localhost:8001/console](http://localhost:8001/console).

 ### Running WebLogic NodeManager
-To start the WebLogic NodeManager, you can simply call **docker run -d samplewls:12.1.3 startNodeManager.sh** command.
+To start the WebLogic NodeManager, you can simply call **docker run -d samplewls:12.2.1 startNodeManager.sh** command.
 The samples Dockerfiles set PATH variable with domain's bin folder.

-    $ sudo docker run -d --name=wlsnm0 samplewls:12.1.3 startNodeManager.sh
+    $ docker run -d --name=wlsnm0 samplewls:12.2.1 startNodeManager.sh
-    $ sudo docker inspect --format '{{ .NetworkSettings.IPAddress }}' wlsnm0
+    $ docker inspect --format '{{ .NetworkSettings.IPAddress }}' wlsnm0
     172.17.0.28

 Now you can go to the AdminServer Web Console and add a new Machine pointing to the NodeManager container's IP address (172.17.0.28) at port 5556.

 ## Clustering WebLogic on Docker Containers
-WebLogic has a [Machine](https://docs.oracle.com/middleware/1213/wls/WLACH/taskhelp/machines/ConfigureMachines.html) concept, which is an operational system with an agent, the Node Manager.
-This resource allows WebLogic AdminServer to create and assign [Managed Servers](https://docs.oracle.com/middleware/1213/wls/WLACH/taskhelp/domainconfig/CreateManagedServers.html) of an underlying domain in order to expand an environment of servers for different applications and resources, and also to define a [Cluster]().
+WebLogic has a [Machine](https://docs.oracle.com/middleware/1221/wls/WLACH/taskhelp/machines/ConfigureMachines.html) concept, which is an operational system with an agent, the Node Manager.
+This resource allows WebLogic AdminServer to create and assign [Managed Servers](https://docs.oracle.com/middleware/1221/wls/WLACH/taskhelp/domainconfig/CreateManagedServers.html) of an underlying domain in order to expand an environment of servers for different applications and resources, and also to define a [Cluster]().
 By using **Machines** from containers, you can easily create a [Dynamic Cluster]() by simply firing new NodeManagers containers.
 With some WLST magic, your cluster can scale in and out.

 ### Clustering WebLogic on Docker Containers on Single Host
 If you have an AdminServer and a NodeManager running on containers of the same host, you can easily create a cluster by managing the Machines and Clusters from the Admin Web Console.
 But the samples in this project provide a smart script called **createMachine.sh** that starts the NodeManager, and later calls a WLST script to add a new machine to the domain running on **wlsadmin** container.
 This saves you a lot of time.
 To do that, first make sure you have an AdminServer containerized with name **wlsadmin**.
 Then you can fire the following command:

-       $ sudo docker run -d --link wlsadmin:wlsadmin samplewls:12.1.3 createMachine.sh
+       $ docker run -d --link wlsadmin:wlsadmin samplewls:12.2.1 createMachine.sh

 Wait 10 seconds, and then go into the AdminServer Web Console and check in the Machines page if the NodeManager was registered.
 You then can fire as many containers as you want to add more Machines to that domain.
 Later, you can create Clusters.

 You can also use the **createServer.sh** script that works similar to **createMachine.sh**.
 It starts a NodeManager associated to the newly created container and then it will also create a **ManagedServer** associated to it.
 To start the ManagedServer, you must go to Admin Console.

 ### Clustering WebLogic on Docker Containers Across Multiple Hosts
-You can either do this manually, or using the **createMachine** helper script presented above, combined with the **add-machine.py**, **add-server.sh**, and **createServer.sh** scripts inside the [samples/12c-domain/container-scripts](samples/1213-domain/container-scripts) folder.
+You can either do this manually, or using the **createMachine** helper script presented above, combined with the **add-machine.py**, **add-server.sh**, and **createServer.sh** scripts inside the [samples/1221-domain/container-scripts](samples/1221-domain/container-scripts) folder.
 The most important thing for this to work, is that both containers from different hosts, have their ports (AdminServer and NodeManager) reachable somehow.
 You can either make sure a virtual network for containers across multiple hosts is in place, or that ports are binded to hosts, and hosts' IP addresses are used for registering and communication between AdminServer and NodeManager.

 To better understand this, let's first see how to setup this topology manually with Docker commands.

 #### Manually
-In this example we will be using the sample for 12c-domain based on oracle/weblogic:12.1.3-dev image.
-Make sure you have the **samplewls:12.1.3** image in place, as documented above, and available on Docker local registry of both hosts (**$HOST0** and **HOST1**).
+In this example we will be using the sample for 12c-domain based on oracle/weblogic:12.2.1-developer image.
+Make sure you have the **samplewls:12.2.1** image in place, as documented above, and available on Docker local registry of both hosts (**$HOST0** and **HOST1**).
 Start the AdminServer on one host and make sure port 8001 is binded to the host so the NodeManager is able to communicate with this AdminServer from another host.
 Then you must also start the NodeManager on second host also having its port binded to the host machine.
 This is the overall understanding.
 Let's see how this works:

  1. On **$HOST0** start the AdminServer:

-        $ sudo docker run -d --net=host samplewls:12.1.3 startWebLogic.sh
+        $ docker run -d --net=host samplewls:12.2.1 startWebLogic.sh

  2. On **$HOST1** start the NodeManager (we bind port 7001 for the still-to-be-created ManagedServer):

-        $ sudo docker run -d --net=host samplewls:12.1.3 startNodeManager.sh
+        $ docker run -d --net=host samplewls:12.2.1 startNodeManager.sh

  3. Now access the AdminServer Console at http://$HOST0:8001/console
  4. Go to **Environment > Machines** and add a new machine.
 Point to **$HOST1:5556**